How Lines Henry can help

 As Licensed Insolvency Practitioners we only come across IR35 when there is an ongoing investigation by HMRC.
 The question we are asked by both the director and the Company’s accountant is: “What can we do if HMRC consider the Company to be in breach and serve a Determination on the Company?”

 In most cases the Company remains solvent until such time as HMRC decide that a sum is due and serve a Determination on the Company.
 In the cases we have seen, the accountant has been adamant that the Company and its director have complied with the legislation.
 Corporation Tax, VAT and NIC are also up to date.
 There are usually enough funds in the Company’s account to pay any further VAT and Corporation Tax.
 The director needs to know what his/her options are once the Determination is served and a sum becomes due to HMRC.

 The company could challenge HMRC.
 Some accountants recommend their clients take out insurance for this eventuality and members of bodies such as IPSE carry cover as part of their membership.
 Even with insurance many directors have no desire to fight.
 They consider the whole process stressful and just want to get on with their lives.

 Where we have become involved in these situations we have given the director three options:-

 At this point the director’s main concern is what personal liability they have and what is the likelihood of their being disqualified from acting as a director in the future if they put the Company into liquidation.

-In our view it makes sense for the director of a Contractor Company to have an IR35 Review of every new contract and then periodically if that contract continues for any significant period.
+In our view it makes sense for the director of a Contractor Company to have an IR35 Review of every new contract and periodically thereafter if that contract continues for any significant time.
 Contractors need to realize that this is a complex area of tax/employment legislation and it is therefore prudent to seek appropriate advice and act upon it.
 Where you have done this you will minimise the impact of having to put your Company into Insolvent Liquidation, in the event HMRC make a determination against your Company.